kwelch1440/Project-1/README.md

 ![TODO: Update the path with the name of your diagram](Diagrams/Project-1-Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+- (Ansible/dvwa-playbook.yml DVWA Playbook)
+- (Ansible/install-elk.yml Elk Playbook)
+- (Ansible/filebeat-playbook.yml FileBeat Playbook)
+- (Ansible/metricbeat-playbook.yml MetricBeat Playbook)

 This document contains the following details:
 - Description of the Topologu